thejoshwolfe/poaf/README.md

 ## Terminology

-An archive is a file containing multiple items.
+An archive is a file containing metadata and 0 or more items.
 An item has a name and contents, each a sequence of bytes, and possibly other metadata.
+Metadata is a sequence of entries, each entry containing a tag and data; see the documentation on Metadata for full details.

 The items are the primary payload of the archive.
 For example, an archive containing items named `README.md` and `LICENSE.md` would be typical for archiving a software project.